Beginning of Main Content

 We may conduct surveys.
 If you choose to participate in such surveys, we will use the information you provide to better understand your professional profile, your needs, and the needs of users of accounting services.

-If you do not wish to receive promotional communications from CPA Ontario, you may withdraw your consent to receive these communications at any time by contacting CPA Ontario at CASL@cpaontario.ca or by mail at CPA Ontario - Marketing & Communications, 69 Bloor Street East, Toronto, ON M4W 1B3.
+If you do not wish to receive promotional communications from CPA Ontario, you may withdraw your consent to receive these communications at any time by contacting CPA Ontario at CASL@cpaontario.ca or by mail at CPA Ontario - Marketing & Communications, 130 King Street West, Suite 3400, PO Box 358, Toronto, ON M5X 1E1.

 Sharing personal information